buildwithlayer/pyprompt/README.md

 Note that the tokenizer used here may not be exactly the same as the one used by the LLM, so the actual number of tokens used may be greater than or less than this module estimates.
 If using more tokens the the context window is problematic, you can add a margin to this module's estimate by simply passing in a smaller number of tokens than the context window.

-The required packages can be installed by running `pip install -r requirements.txt`.
+The required packages can be installed by running `poetry install`.

-For direction on how to use this module, please see function `example` in `token_distribution.py` and read the appropriate docstrings as necessary.
+For direction on how to use this module, please see function `example` in `promptval/prompt_validation.py` and read the appropriate docstrings as necessary.

-The test suite can be run using pytest.
+The test suite can be run using `poetry run pytest`.